Lateralus4210/JavaGameFromScratch/src/main/resources/walkthroughs/Lesson03-ScannerAndParameters.md

 So we've got our program talking back to us.
 We know once we've reached this point in the code, it should print this statement.
 If it does, we're in good shape!

-Since it does, that only means one thing, which is it's time to implement more functionality.
+Since it does, that only means one thing, which is: it's time to implement more functionality.

 Maybe we want to be able to talk back to the program as well.